Control of reactive collisions by quantum interference: Results and analysis

-We can also fit the strong resonance to the two-channel model and find $\Gamma_{b} = 0 {\pm} 1\; \text{G}$ confirming that we can regard the strong resonance as a lossless phase shifter.
-The difference between the two Feshbach resonances is highlighted by looking at the total inelastic width $\Gamma_{\text{inel}}$ of the resonance (see supplemental text):
+We could also fit the strong resonance to the two-channel model and found $\Gamma_{b} = 0 {\pm} 1\; \text{G}$, confirming that we can regard the strong resonance as a lossless phase shifter.
+The longer lifetime of the closed channel associated with the strong resonance suggests that it is only weakly coupled to reactive channels.
+The difference between the two Feshbach resonances is highlighted by examining the total inelastic width, $\Gamma_{\text{inel}}$, of the resonance (see SM)

 where the first term is the natural linewidth of the bound state itself, and the second term represents the resonantly enhanced decay rate of the incoming channel.
-The width of the $978\; \text{G}$ resonance is dominated by the transmission losses at short range, whereas the weak resonance is limited by the decay rate $\Gamma_{\text{b}}$.
-This shows that the $y$ parameter is more easily determined from a strong resonance.
-In contrast, the weaker resonance is insensitive to the short-range parameters $y$ and $q$ of the incoming channel.
-Fig.~4 shows the real and imaginary parts of the scattering lengths for the two resonances and illustrates the power of the simple model: Analysis of the inelastic scattering provides a full description of all $s$-wave scattering properties, including elastic scattering and momentum dependence.
-Fig.~3 shows that the zero-momentum loss rate could be tuned over four orders of magnitude and exceeds the universal limit by a factor of $100$, which is reduced by the unitarity limit to a factor of five (see Fig.~2).
-To the best of our knowledge, this is the first clear demonstration of loss rates larger than the universal limit\footnote{Ref.~\cite{ZhaoNaKFesh} mentions a resonant loss rate $2{\sim}3$ times higher than the universal limit.
-However, this is based on an estimate for the universal limit and a non-specified density calibration.
-Our weak resonance shows that it is easily possible to observe Feshbach resonances which don't exceed the universal limit.}.
+The width of the 978-G resonance was dominated by the open-channel losses at short range (i.e., $y \ne 0$), whereas the weak resonance was limited by the decay rate $\Gamma_{\text{b}}$.
+Equation (7) shows that the y parameter is more easily determined from a strong resonance.
+By contrast, the weaker resonance was insensitive to the short-range parameters $y$ and $q$ of the incoming channel.
+Figure~4 shows the real and imaginary parts of the scattering lengths for the two resonances and illustrates the power of the simple model: Analysis of the inelastic scattering provides a full description of all $s$-wave scattering properties, including elastic scattering and momentum dependence.
+We can also calculate the good-to-bad collision ratio, $k(\alpha^2+\beta^2)/\beta$, and find that it is maximized away from the resonance (see SM).

+Figure~3 shows that the zero-momentum loss rate could be tuned over four orders of magnitude and exceeded the universal limit by a factor of $100$, which was reduced by the unitarity limit to a factor of $5$ (Fig.~2) [see also \cite{Note2}].